 - Even the demons are begging God for help in this setting.
 Something has gone seriously wrong.

 - The fierce battle theme.
 The lyrics, which also sound like demonic tongues when you first hear them, evoke images of our hero being put on the spot by an inquisition.
 Additionally, some lyrics are sourced directly from the King James Bible, specifically the Book of Revelation which is already pretty damn scary.I'm the lord and savior!

 I have your back to the wall!

 Drink of the wine of the wrath of God!

 One more God rejected!
-I'm heaven, above outside you!
+I'm the bug inside you!

 One more God rejected!
 I have your back to the wall!